jingaxing/cssi-prework-python-conditional-cssi-prework-2016/README.md

   print "x is not very big!"
 else:
   print "x is negative"

+=> "x is sort of big"
 ```

 ## Conclusion
 Flow Control is an important part of any programming language and Python is no exception.
-As you practice writing conditional statements in Python, be careful about your syntax because syntax in each language is generally different.
+As you practice writing conditional statements in Python, be careful with your syntax use - it's easy to get confused once you've seen a bunch of languages.
 However, the general concepts are the same and you can use your insights from JavaScript conditional statements to help work though the next lab.

 Some criteria to help decide which condition to use:
 + If - one condition, specifies what to do if condition is True